Thirteen (2003 film): Plot

-While walking home from school, Brady offers Tracy a ride and takes her home where Melanie, Evie, and Brooke are sitting quietly in the living room waiting for her.
-Brooke confronts Tracy about her drug use and stealing, having been convinced that Tracy was the bad influence on Evie.
-Outraged, Tracy insists that Evie was the instigator, but the skeptical Brooke refuses to listen and announces that she is moving Evie to Ojai to keep her away from Tracy.
-Melanie defends Tracy's innocence but then Brooke pulls Tracy's sleeve up to show Melanie Tracy's self-harm scars.

-After a screaming match, Brooke and Evie leave.
-Tracy weeps in Melanie's arms and attempts to fight against her mother's embrace.
-She tearfully pleads with Melanie to let go, but Melanie persists and the two fall asleep together on Tracy's bed.
-The last scene depicts Tracy spinning alone and screaming on a park merry-go-round during the daytime.
+While walking home from school, Brady offers Tracy a ride and takes her home, where Melanie, Evie, and Brooke sit quietly in the living room waiting for her.
+Brooke, having been convinced by Evie that it was Tracy who was the bad influence, confronts Tracy about her drug use and stealing.
+Outraged, Tracy insists that Evie is the instigator, but the skeptical Brooke refuses to listen and announces that she is moving Evie to Ojai to keep her away from Tracy.
+When Melanie defends Tracy's innocence, Brooke pulls Tracy's sleeve up to show her self-harm scars.
+Melanie orders Brooke and Evie out of the house and tries to comfort Tracy.
+Tracy breaks down and tearfully fights against Melanie's embrace.
+Melanie persists and assures Tracy that she loves her and will not let her go, and the two fall asleep together on Tracy's bed.
+The last scene shows a dream sequence of Tracy spinning alone and screaming on a park merry-go-round during the daytime.